 This is another form of energy testing, which unsurprisingly has been slated.
 The way it works is that you pull out a few strands of your hair and send it up for testing.
 Your hair is put into a machine, which measures the strength of energy currents that are passed through it.
 The results are then interpreted to determine which foods you should be avoiding.

-Auriculo-cardiac reflex testing
+Auriculo-cardiac reflex testing for food sensitivity

 This is another unproven form of food intolerance testing which is sometimes called pulse testing.
 The resting pulse is taken.
 Then filter papers soaked in allergens are placed on the forearm if the pulse quickens that is an indication of an adverse reaction to that particular allergen.

-FI saliva testing
+Food intolerance saliva testing

 Testing saliva for the presence of antibodies is the latest way to test for food sensitivity.
 Again, it is not a tried and tested diagnostic tool.
 Most practitioners do not offer this type of food allergy testing.

 The Leucocytotoxic test for food sensitivity issues

 This test which is also known as Bryan’s Test is a form of blood testing, but it is not used in mainstream medicine, so I have listed it under this section.
 The patients white blood cells are mixed with the suspected allergen.
 How much the leukocytes swell is measured.

 This test is not used by many medical practitioners.
 However, some studies have shown a correlation between the results of a Bryan test with those of some standard allergy tests.
 That said, no large studies have been carried out.
 In addition, this test only works if results are carefully analysed.